Dębno Castle: History

-Before stone castle was built, a complex made of wood and earth had existed on the location.
+Before the stone castle was built, a complex made of wood and earth had existed on the location.
 It probably belonged to komes Świętoslaw of the noble Gryfita family, Kasztelan of Wiślica.
-Some time in the mid-14th century, Dębno passed into the hands of the influential Odrowąż family, to which Jakub z Dębna, founder of the castle, belonged.
-In 1586 the castle was rebuilt in Renaissance style, and at that time it belonged to a Hungarian nobleman Ferenc Wesselini, secretary of King Stephen Báthory.
+Sometime in the mid-14th century, Dębno passed into the hands of the influential Odrowąż family, to which Jakub z Dębna, founder of the castle, belonged.
+In 1586 the castle was rebuilt in a Renaissance style.
+At that time it belonged to a Hungarian nobleman Ferenc Wesselini, secretary of King Stephen Báthory.
 In the late 18th century, another remodeling took place, ordered by the Tarło family, who were then-owners of the castle.
-Tarło coat of arms and the date 1772 can still be seenon baroque portal.
+The Tarło coat of arms and the date 1772 can still be seen on the baroque portal.
 Also, at that time, a part of the northern wing of the castle was added.

 Throughout the years, Dębno castle changed hands several times.
 It belonged to a number of noble Polish families - Lanckoroński, Rogowski, Rudnicki, Spławski (who in 1831 hosted there refugees of the November Uprising), Jastrzębski.
 Even though owners carried out numerous remodeling projects, the castle did not change its original look.
-It today consists of four rectangular segments, which make an internal, rectangular courtyard with a well.
+Today it consists of four rectangular segments, which make an internal, rectangular courtyard with a well.
 The gate goes through a Baroque portal.
-Lavlishly furnished rooms on upper floors were occupied by owners, while domestic workers lived on ground floor.
-The castle used to be surrounded by a moat, now, there is a permanent wooden bridge leading to the gate.
+Lavlishly furnished rooms on upper floors were occupied by owners, while domestic workers lived on the ground floor.
+The castle used to be surrounded by a moat; at present, there is a permanent wooden bridge leading to the gate.

 In 1945, the castle was taken over by the government of Poland, and between 1970 and 1978, it was renovated.
-Since 1978, Dębno castle has been home to a branch of Tarnów Regional Museum.
+Since 1978, Dębno castle has been home to a branch of the Tarnów Regional Museum.